 - The presence of a family member suffering from a chronic mental or physical illness.

 Dysfunctional families do not acknowledge that problems exist.
-They don’t talk about them or confront them.
-As a result, family members learn to repress emotions and disregard their own needs.
-They become “survivors.”
-They develop behaviors that help them deny, ignore, or avoid difficult emotions.
-They detach themselves.
-They don’t talk.
-They don’t touch.
-They don’t confront.
-They don’t feel.
-They don’t trust.
-The identity and emotional development of the members of a dysfunctional family are often inhibited Attention and energy focus on the family member who is ill or addicted.
-The co-dependent person typically sacrifices his or her needs to take care of a person who is sick.
+They neither discuss nor confront them.
+As a result, family members learn to suppress emotions, disregard their own needs, and deny their true experiences to maintain a false front or the status quo of the family system.
+They develop behaviors and other coping mechanisms that help them deny, ignore, or avoid difficult emotions.
+They detach themselves, don’t touch, don’t confront, and don’t trust.
+The identity and emotional development of the members of a dysfunctional family are often inhibited.
+Attention and energy focus on the family member who is ill or addicted.
+The co-dependent person typically sacrifices his or her needs to care for the person who is sick.
 When co-dependents place other people’s health, welfare and safety before their own, they can lose contact with their own needs, desires, and sense of self.

 How Do Co-dependent People Behave?

-Co-dependents have low self-esteem and look for anything outside of themselves to make them feel better.
-They find it hard to “be themselves.”
+Co-dependents have low self-esteem and look for anything outside of them to feel better.
+They find it hard to be genuine and express themselves authentically.
 Some try to feel better through alcohol, drugs or nicotine – and become addicted.
-Others may develop compulsive behaviors like workaholism, gambling, or indiscriminate sexual activity.
+Others may develop compulsive behaviors like perfectionism, gambling, overspending, or unsafe and indiscriminate sexual activity.

 They have good intentions.
 They try to take care of a person who is experiencing difficulty, but the caretaking becomes compulsive and defeating.
-Co-dependents often take on a martyr’s role and become “benefactors” to an individual in need.
-A wife may cover for her alcoholic husband; a mother may make excuses for a truant child; or a father may “pull some strings” to keep his child from suffering the consequences of delinquent behavior.
+Co-dependents often take on a martyr-type role, becoming “benefactors” to an individual in need.
+A wife may cover for her alcoholic husband; a mother may make excuses for a truant, oppositional, and defiant adolescent; or a father may “pull some strings” to keep his child from suffering the consequences of delinquent or otherwise irresponsible behavior.

 The problem is that these repeated rescue attempts allow the needy individual to continue on a destructive course and to become even more dependent on the unhealthy caretaking of the “benefactor.”
 As this reliance increases, the co-dependent develops a sense of reward and satisfaction from “being needed.”
-When the caretaking becomes compulsive, the co-dependent feels choiceless and helpless in the relationship, but is unable to break away from the cycle of behavior that causes it.
-Co-dependents view themselves as victims and are attracted to that same weakness in the love and friendship relationships.
+As the caretaking becomes compulsive, the co-dependent feels choiceless and helpless in the relationship, but is unable to break away from this cycle of behavior.
+Co-dependents view themselves as victims and are attracted to that same weakness in love relationships and friendship.

 Characteristics of Co-dependent People Are: